dalmo1991/superflexPy/doc/popular_models.rst

 ****************

-The production store is controlled by a differential equation and, therefore, it can be constructed extending the class :code:`ODEsElement`
+The production store is controlled by a differential equation and, therefore, can be constructed by extending the class :code:`ODEsElement`

 .. literalinclude:: popular_models_code.py
    :language: python